 The Vsns voltage is an input to the window comparator with programmable thresholds.
 The PGood signal is high whenever Vsns voltage is within the PGood comparator window thresholds.
 The PGood pin is open drain and it needs to be externally pulled high.
 High state indicates that output is in regulation.
-For the IR38163 and IR38363, the Power Good thresholds may be changed through the POWER_GOOD_ON and POWER_GOOD_OFF commands, which set the rising and falling PGood thresholds respectively.
-For the IR38165 and IR38365, which lack PMBus, the thresholds may be programmed using the corresponding mtp registers.
+The Power Good thresholds may be changed using i2c.
 However, when no resistive divider is used, such as for output voltages lower than 2.555V, the Power Good thresholds must be programmed to within 630 mV of the output voltage, otherwise, the effective power good threshold changes from an absolute threshold to one that tracks the output voltage with a 630 mV offset.
 By default, the PGood signal will assert as soon as the Vsns signal enters the regulation window.
-In digital mode, this delay is programmable from 0 to 10ms with a 1 ms resolution, using the MFR_TPGDLY command.
+Using i2c, this delay is programmable from 0 to 10ms with a 1 ms resolution

-The threshold is set differently in SVID mode.
-In this mode, the thresholds set by the POWER_GOOD_ON and POWER_GOOD_OFF commands (or the corresponding registers) are ignored.
-Power Good is asserted when the output voltage is within the tolerance band of the boot voltage.
-Following this, the Power Good signal remains asserted irrespective of any output voltage transitions and is de-asserted only in the event of a fault that shuts down power conversion, or, if so programmed, in the event of a command by the CPU to change the output voltage to 0 V.
+The threshold is set differently in PVID mode.
+In this mode, the thresholds set in the MTP registers are ignored.
+Power Good is asserted when the output voltage is within the tolerance band of the target voltage set in the register selected by the VIDSELx pins.
+Following this, the Power Good signal remains asserted irrespective of any output voltage transitions and is de-asserted only in the event of a fault that shuts down power conversion.

-Figure 19: Power Good in PMBus mode
+Figure 19: Power Good in i2c mode

-Figure 20: Power Good in SVID mode, Vboot >0 V
+Figure 20: Power Good in PVID mode, Vboot >0 V